Gamer1120/InteractiveLearner/README.md

 RAM: 256 MB

-OS:	Windows 7 or higher, Mac OSX, Linux.
-It may work on others, but no guarantees.
+OS:	Windows 7 or higher, Mac OSX, Linux or any other OS that supports Java 8.

 Sound Card:	No